box/viewer.js/plugins/page-manipulator/README.md

 An array of objects representing desired page manipulations.

 **pages[].before**
 A page number before which to insert whatever is specified in this manipulator object.
+If negative, will select the page that many pages from the end.

 **pages[].after**
 A page number after which to insert whatever is specified in this manipulator object.
+If negative, will select the page that many pages from the end.

 **pages[].replace**
 A page number to replace with whatever is specified in this manipulator object.
+If negative, will select the page that many pages from the end.

 **pages[].remove**
 A page number to remove.
+If negative, will select the page that many pages from the end.

 **pages[].page**
 The original page number of an existing page to use.
 For example, this option can be used to duplicate a given page multiple times or (in combination with the `remove` option) to re-order a page.